 A counseling center

 Most campuses offer professional counseling to students.
 Students may just need someone to talk to, or they may need serious, on-going counseling or medication.
-If you are concerned about your student, encourage her to stop by the counseling center to talk to someone.
+If you are concerned about your student, encourage them to stop by the counseling center to talk to someone.
 Your student should be assured that counseling centers are bound by confidentiality and counselors will not discuss their conversations with others.

 A health center

-Although, as parents, we have served many of these support functions for our children through the years, as college parents our task is to direct our students to find their own support system.
+Although, as parents, we have served many of these support functions for our children through the years, as college parents our task is to direct our student to find their own support system.
 Most colleges have worked hard to provide help for students in many areas of their lives.
 It is up to the students, however, to seek help.
 You can help to point your student in the right direction.